htcondor/htcondor/docs/admin-manual/setting-up-special-environments.rst

     SLOT_TYPE_1 = cpus=100%,swap=10%

-Optionally, if the administrator sets the config file setting ``PROPORTIONAL_SWAP_ASSSIGNMENT`` = true, the maximum amount of swap space per slot will be set to the same proportion of the total swap as as the proportion of physical memory.
+Optionally, if the administrator sets the config file setting ``PROPORTIONAL_SWAP_ASSSIGNMENT`` :index:`PROPORTIONAL_SWAP_ASSSIGNMENT<single: PROPORTIONAL_SWAP_ASSSIGNMENT>` = true, the maximum amount of swap space per slot will be set to the same proportion of the total swap as as the proportion of physical memory.
 That is, if a slot (static or dyanmic) has half of the physical memory of the machine, it will be given half of the swap space.

 In addition to memory, the *condor\_starter* can also control the total